computation graph-theory algorithms

 Kruskal's Algorithm

-Kruskal’s algorithm is a greedy algorithm that finds a minimum spanning tree for a undirected network.
+Kruskal’s algorithm is a greedy algorithm that finds a minimum spanning tree for a weighted undirected network.
+It finds a subset of the edges that forms a tree that includes every vertex, where the total weight of all the edges in the tree is minimized.

 Runtime